The role of final-state interaction modeling in neutrino energy reconstruction and oscillation measurements

-Beyond near detector measurements, further progress will require concerted theoretical guidance and experimental efforts to refine FSI models and associated uncertainty parameterisations.
-As highlighted in Ref.~\cite{Dytman:2021ohr}, measurements of hadron scattering on argon remain limited, despite their indispensable role in validating FSI models.
-Modern LArTPC experiments including LArIAT~\cite{LArIAT:2019kzd} and ProtoDUNE~\cite{DUNE:2017pqt,DUNE:2020cqd} have begun to address this gap by using hadron test beams to measure cross sections for hadron-argon interactions.
-Several results have been published~\cite{LArIAT:2021yix,DUNE:2024qgl}.
-Although these measurements currently suffer from large uncertainties, future exclusive or differential cross-section measurements, which could build on work like the differential analyses from the HADES experiment~\cite{Hojeij:2023rsq,Ramstein:2024uea}, may offer significant discriminating power between different FSI models.
-A useful set of measurements would be those quantifying the fraction of initial-state hadron energy remaining visible in the final state inside a LArTPC (thereby constraining the shape of \autoref{fig:nurecdemo}).
-As another important experimental input, neutrino or electron scattering data from dedicated cross-section experiments also contribute to constraining FSI within neutrino interactions relevant for DUNE.
-MicroBooNE~\cite{MicroBooNE:2016pwy} has released a broad set of measurements across various channels of neutrino interactions and upcoming results from SBND~\cite{Machado:2019oxb}, with their increasing statistics, will further expand on these.
-While the neutrino beams in these experiments have generally lower energies compared to the DUNE beam, these datasets can be complemented by those from ICARUS~\cite{ICARUS:2004wqc} and the DUNE:2x2 prototype detector~\cite{DUNE:2025zsi}, which operate in a higher energy neutrino beam.
-These neutrino scattering analyses are further complemented by precise electron scattering measurements using a variety of nuclear targets and energies~\cite{Ankowski:2022thw}.
-The high statistics and known incoming electron energy permits the isolation of kinematic phase space to precisely probe FSI (see e.g. Ref.~\cite{CLAS:2025fqh}).
-Additionally, the proposed nuSCOPE experiment at CERN~\cite{Acerbi:2025wzo} offers event-by-event knowledge of \textit{neutrino} energy, covering the full range of energies of interest to DUNE.
-Measurements from nuSCOPE would allow an almost direct measurement of the neutrino energy bias shown in \autoref{fig:nurecdemo}, thereby eliminating much of the need to rely on poorly-constrained neutrino interaction models to predict expected neutrino energy reconstruction performance.
+Beyond near detector constraints, resolving FSI-driven degeneracies requires concerted theoretical guidance and dedicated experimental efforts.
+While hadron scattering on argon remains poorly constrained~\cite{Dytman:2021ohr}, modern LArTPC experiments including LArIAT~\cite{LArIAT:2019kzd} and ProtoDUNE~\cite{DUNE:2017pqt,DUNE:2020cqd} have begun using test beams to measure hadron-argon cross sections~\cite{LArIAT:2021yix,DUNE:2024qgl,DUNE:2025pda,DUNE:2025zhx}.
+Although these measurements currently suffer from large uncertainties, future exclusive or differential analyses, potentially similar to carbon-target analyses from HADES~\cite{Hojeij:2023rsq, Ramstein:2024uea}, may offer significant discriminating power between different FSI models.
+These measurements should quantify the fraction of initial-state hadron energy visible in the final state, thereby constraining the shape of \autoref{fig:nurecdemo}.
+Furthermore, FSI is being probed across various energies and channels by neutrino experiments including MicroBooNE~\cite{MicroBooNE:2016pwy}, SBND~\cite{Machado:2019oxb}, ICARUS~\cite{ICARUS:2004wqc}, and the DUNE 2x2 prototype~\cite{DUNE:2025zsi}, complemented by precise electron-scattering data~\cite{Ankowski:2022thw} and direct measurements on ejected neutrons~\cite{MINERvA:2019wqe,MINERvA:2023ikp,MicroBooNE:2024hun,Munteanu:2019llq,Dolan:2021hbw}.
+Additionally, the proposed nuSCOPE experiment at CERN~\cite{Acerbi:2025wzo} offers event-by-event knowledge of \textit{neutrino} energy and so would allow an almost direct measurement of the neutrino energy bias shown in \autoref{fig:nurecdemo}, covering the full range of energies of interest to DUNE.